EricThomson/PySideSummer/Chapter6/usefulStuff.md

     If there already exists a setting with the same key, the existing value is overwritten by the new value.

-    You can get a settingís value back using PySide.QtCore.QSettings.value() :
+    You can get a setting‚Äôs value back using PySide.QtCore.QSettings.value() :

     	margin = int(settings.value("editor/wrapMargin"))